All right, News Roundup Information Overload Hour this Friday.

 The Pennsylvania Constitution was violated.

-Read the chief justice of the Supreme Court of Wisconsin's stinging rebuke and dissent about how laws weren't followed in that state.
+Read the Chief Justice of the Supreme Court of Wisconsin's stinging rebuke and dissent about how laws weren't followed in that state.

 It's interesting.

-So we got to fix that, and then hopefully we can fix the country.
+And then hopefully we can fix the country.

-Because I still believe in the dream of America, but for America, this world is going straight to Adam Schiff.
+But for America, this world is going straight to Adam Schiff.

-And it ain't gonna be good.
+And it ain't going to be good.

 Wrap things up for today.